A Witch Shall be Born: Publication history

-Adaptation
+Adaptations

 The story was adapted for comic books by Roy Thomas and John Buscema in Savage Sword of Conan #5 (1975).
 The crucifixion scene was adapted for the first Conan film, Conan the Barbarian (1982).
 The original script for the film, written by Oliver Stone, was based on this novella and another Conan story, "Black Colossus", and re-set in a post-apocalyptic future.
 When John Milius took over directing the film, he had the script changed but retained the crucifixion scene, described by Kenneth Von Gunden as "Howard's quintessential Conan scene: the mighty Cimmerian, hanging on a cross, nails driven through his hands and feet, tearing out the throat of a vulture which comes to peck out his eyes."

 The name "Queen Taramis" was also used in the second Conan movie, Conan the Destroyer (1984), played by actress Sarah Douglas.
 The mark of Salome also appears in this film, with the character Jehnna, but it is not used in the same way.

-The Czech death metal band Animal Hate released the album ...A Witch Shall Be Born in 2008 based on this story.

-Another comics adaptation was done in 2015-2016 by Fred Van Lente and Brian Ching in Conan the Avenger #20-25.
+Another comic book adaptation was done in 2015-2016 by Fred Van Lente and Brian Ching in Conan the Avenger #20-25.